F-18 being prepared for wind tunnel test.

 Sir George Cayley also used a whirling arm to measure the drag and lift of airfoils.
-His whirling arm was five feet (1.5 m) long and attained top speeds of about 10 to 20 ft/s (3 to 6 m/s).
+His whirling arm was five feet (1.5 m) long and attained top speeds of about 10 to 20 feet per second (3 to 6 m/s).
 Cayley's 1804 unpiloted glider was built and flew successfully based on test data gathered from his whirling arm.

 Otto Lilienthal's glider experiments were preceded by his whirling arm tests of various lifting surfaces.
 Between 1866 and 1889, he built several whirling arms, ranging from 6.5 to 23 ft (2 to 7 m) in diameter.
 However, the tests he carried out with these arms gave incorrect results for both flat and cambered airfoils and led him to believe that powered flight was highly unlikely.